Myanmar junta on backfoot as ethnic rebels capture key base – DW – 08/07/2024

 Myanmar junta on backfoot as ethnic rebels capture key baseAugust 7, 2024

-Myanmar's military this week acknowledged the capture of a key military base by an armed resistance group over the weekend, dealing a devastating blow to the junta-led regime.
+Myanmar's military this week acknowledged the capture of a key military base by an armed resistance group over the weekend — a devastating blow to the junta-led regime.

-The fall of the army's Northeast Command in Lashio to the Myanmar National Democratic Alliance Army (MNDAA) would be the biggest in a series of setbacks for Myanmar's military government this year.
+The fall of the army's Northeast Command in Lashio to the Myanmar National Democratic Alliance Army (MNDAA) is the biggest in a series of setbacks for Myanmar's military government this year.

-It comes as an offensive by an alliance of powerful militias of ethnic minority groups makes broad gains in the civil war.
+It comes as an offensive by an alliance of powerful militias of ethnic minority groups is making broad gains in the civil war.

 A humiliating loss?

-Zachary Abuza, a professor at the National War College in Washington who focuses on Southeast Asian politics and security, described the loss of Lashio, the biggest town in Shan state, as "significant."

-"The capture of Lashio is perhaps the most significant loss for the junta, if the opposition can hold it," he told DW.
+Zachary Abuza, a professor at the National War College in Washington who focuses on Southeast Asian politics and security, described the loss of Lashio, the biggest town in Shan state, as "perhaps the most significant loss for the junta, if the opposition can hold it."

-"It is a major trading town, and the largest city captured to date," Abuza said, pointing out that it's particularly hurting for the military as they had recently reinforced the base with some 3,000 troops.
+"It is a major trading town, and the largest city captured to date," he told DW, pointing out that it was particularly damaging as the military had recently reinforced the base with some 3,000 troops.

 "And yet within a month, it fell, leading to the surrender of over 1,000 men.
 The commander of the Northeast Military region — one of 14 — was captured, along with his two brigadier-general deputies.
 They are the highest-ranked prisoners of war to date," he said.

-Abuza noted that the loss was significant enough that even the junta leader Min Aung Hlaing had to mention it.
+Abuza noted that the loss was significant enough that even the junta leader Min Aung Hlaing had been forced to mention it.
 "And that's saying something."

 A statement carried by the Global New Light of Myanmar, an English-language daily, quoted Min as saying that the military "withdrew" from some positions close to China's border after "considering the security of current areas and the safety of people."

-He also noted that the alliance was receiving weapons, including drones and short-range missiles, from "foreign" sources, which he did not identify.
-"It is necessary to analyse the sources of monetary and technological power," the military leader said.
+The military leader also noted that the alliance was receiving weapons, including drones and short-range missiles, from "foreign" sources, which he did not identify.
+"It is necessary to analyse the sources of monetary and technological power," he said.

 Military under immense pressure